Stinger - Chapter 1

 “Yep,” Gar whispered.
 He pulled the pickup close, shutting off the engine as the tarp rippled in the cold late-winter breeze.
 Lines hung loosely through torn-out eyelets.
 Murph opened his door and stepped out, walking to the front of the truck.
 Gar lingered a moment, catching his reflection in the rearview mirror— seeing his father’s pale-blue eyes staring back at him.
 He slid out of the seat.

 “They gonna have any problem with us untying that cover?”
-Murph asked with a smirk.
+Murph asked with a laugh.

 “Not at this point.”

-“I’ll throw it in the truck,” Murph replied.
+“I’ll throw it in the truck,” Murph offered.

 They stood for a moment in silence as the wind lifted the tarp, exposing the boat before letting it settle back down.
 Murph broke the quiet.